tychonievich/graphics/md/text/javascript.md

 Consoles also let you pick which kind of messages you want to see, ranging from only errors to all five levels.

-All of the console functions are variadic, accepting as many arguments as you wish; for example
+All the console functions are variadic, accepting as many arguments as you wish; for example

 ```js
 console.log("text, number, array", 3+1+4+1+5, [3,1,4,1,5])